 Nutribullet is one of the world’s most popular brands and the best Nutribullet is definitely up there with anything the blending world has to offer, especially given their low prices and compact designs.
 Sure, its pre-eminence is partly down to absolutely ferocious marketing, but it's also thanks to the unique blending method it employs.
 Nutribullets are one of the few products that are highly rated by both top chefs and people with small kitchens and low budgets.

-The success of the best Nutribullets has led to a whole load of Nutribullet rivals, but real Nutribullets still rule the blending and smoothie-making worlds.
-They are probably on a lot of 'back to school' shopping lists for their versatility, ease of cleaning and compact dimensions.
+The success of the best Nutribullets has led to a whole load of Nutribullet rivals, but genuine Nutribullets still rule the blending and smoothie-making worlds, thanks to their versatility, ease of cleaning and compact dimensions.
 Nobody else has ever come up with an affordable blender that can quite match up.

 We also have guides to the best blender – of all types – and the best portable blender.
 Oh and there's the best KitchenAid mixers too, which also includes a few blenders.
 However, if you are dead set on entering the nutritious world of NutriBullet, start right here.

 Get the best Christmas sales deals

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Christmas is nearly here and you can find all the best offers at T3’s Best Christmas deals hub.
 However be sure to check this buying guide (and all our others) for THE best Christmas sales deals on THE best products in every category.
 Our deals bots will bring you the latest prices as the winter sales go into overdrive, from Amazon to whatever retailers begin with Z.

 The best NutriBullets we've tried